-Early years coaching programme successfully supported dozens of practitioners across London
+Early years coaching programme supports dozens of London practitioners

 A coaching programme funded by the Mayor of London’s office successfully helped dozens of early years practitioners to improve the quality of their provision and also to lead them through the challenges of the pandemic.